YunzhengWang/multiphysics_GCA/README.md

 More information about the multiphysics GCA model can be found in https://arxiv.org/abs/2107.02035

+If you use this code to publish your paper, please cite our work in https://arxiv.org/abs/2107.02035.

 If you have any questions or want to collabrate with us, please contact us by emails: robert_simpson@sutd.edu.sg and yunzheng_wang@sutd.edu.sg